INBPA0315L/notes-2024/README.md

 ### Topic `A1`

 The environment.
 Language basics.
-Using packages.
 Handling the standard input using a `Scanner` object.
 Handling the standard output using the `System.out` methods.

 #### Notes